delta-exchange/just-the-docs/index.md

 # Getting Started

  Delta Exchange is a pltform for trading of cryptocurrency derivatives.
 We currently offer Futures contracts on bitcoin (BTC), ether (ETH), ripple (XRP) and stellar lumens (XLM).
 The following features stand us apart from other cryptocurrency exchanges:

--   **Leverage:** All derivative contracts traded on Delta Exchange have built in leverage of up to $100$x.
+- **Leverage:** All derivative contracts traded on Delta Exchange have built in leverage of up to $$100x$$.
 This means that with say 1 BTC, you can take a position of up to 100 BTC.

 - **Speculate or manage risk:** Our futures contracts can be used to trade both rising markets (by going long) and falling markets (by going short) profitably or to hedge price risk.

 - **Cryptocurrency settlement:** Fiat currencies (e.g. US Dollar) are not supported on Delta.
 This means that all the calculations of trade profit/ loss as well as trade settlement in done in cryptocurrency terms.
 Currently we have two types of contracts:
-   - bitcoin settled futures contracts: these futures contracts are margined and settled in bitcoin.
+	- **bitcoin settled futures contracts:** these futures contracts are margined and settled in bitcoin.
 Hence, to trade these contracts you need to have bitcoins.
-   - stablecoin settled futures contracts: these futures contract are margined and settled in USDC.
+	- **stablecoin settled futures contracts:** these futures contract are margined and settled in USDC.
 USDC is a stablecoin whose value is pegged to the US Dollar.
 To trade USDC settled futures, you need to have USDC.

 Once you have created your account, you need to fund your Delta Exhange wallet with bitcoins (BTC).

  ### Making your first trade on Delta

 The trading dashboard of Delta Exchange is comprised of multiple panels.
 These include chart, order book/ recent trades, order submission and open orders & position panels.
 The functions and uses of these panels are delineated in the picture below.

 ![enter image description here](https://drive.google.com/file/d/1d3xUt7mWutD6w_4AUg6gDNlkOcxmGQKE/view?usp=sharing)